digital-skills-for-researchers/coursebook/modules/programming/assessment.md

 3. **Arrays and lists**
-Using indexing and slicing,
+Using indexing and slicing, can find the value and index of the minimum, maximum, and other simple operations, of different ranges within arrays and lists.
 _Learning outcomes: c_

-4. **Creating Functions**
+4. **Creating and Composing Functions**
-Can create simple functions
-_Learning outcomes: d_
+Create a simple function that performs a scientific calculation.
+Use this function in a new function [to  do something] _Learning outcomes: d_